-1.6 Development of the EPIQ-RN Accreditation Standards
+1.6 Development of the Accreditation Standards for Entry Programs for Internationally Qualified Registered Nurses

-In October 2012, the ANMAC Board convened an Expert Advisory Group (EAG) to oversee the development of the EPIQ-RN Accreditation Standards.
+In October 2012, the ANMAC Board convened an Expert Advisory Group (EAG) to oversee the development of the EPIQ RN Accreditation Standards.
 The group consulted with a wide-ranging list of stakeholders and provided each with a dedicated ANMAC email address to enable them to contribute views at any time.
 Constructive and respectful engagement underpinned the process to ensure the standards were contemporary, comprehensive, clearly articulated and nationally consistent.